Introduction to Chiayi

 Visit Shouzhen Temple, the highest altitude temple in Taiwan

 Whether you go for a day trip or stay overnight in Alishan village, it’s a spiritual and sensory escape from city life.
+Whether you’re an avid hiker, a casual nature lover, or a photographer chasing the perfect light, Alishan delivers a soulful experience that lingers long after your trip ends.

 Ride the Alishan Forest Railway